ProGamerGov/captum/captum/optim/README.md

 **Are only 3 channel RGB images and 4 channel RGBA images supported or can I use a different color space?**

 By default the rendering modules in Optim are setup for rendering [RGB](https://en.wikipedia.org/wiki/RGB_color_spaces) / [RGBA](https://en.wikipedia.org/wiki/RGBA_color_model) images, but they can easily support other [color spaces](https://en.wikipedia.org/wiki/Color_space) with a simple settings change.
-In the case of ``ToRGB``, you may have to provide a new 3x3 transform matrix for 3 channel (with optional 4th channel) color spaces.
+In the case of ``ToRGB``, you may have to provide a new 3x3 transform matrix for 3 channel (with an optional 4th alpha channel) color spaces.
 For color spaces using less than or greater than 3 channels, you will need to create a custom color recorrelation module to replace ``ToRGB``.
 New color correlation matrices can be created using the dataset module, or with your own custom algorithms.

 **Why are my rendered visualizations poor quality or non-existent in outputs?**